inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 The diagram above shows an architecture where we have multiple "Client" clusters on the left.
 Prometheus, a widely-adopted open-source metrics-based monitoring and alerting system, is actively monitoring the applications and the clusters.
 The monitoring set-up in each cluster is very robust and complete; however, there is no clear view on the metrics across clusters.

-Using a secure inlets PRO tunnel, those Prometheus servers are reachable from within the cluster on the right, the "Observability cluster.
+Using a secure inlets tunnel, those Prometheus servers are reachable from within the cluster on the right, the "Observability cluster.
 By doing so, the Prometheus server on the left can scrape selected time series from the other Prometheus servers, also know as [Prometheus Federation](https://prometheus.io/docs/prometheus/latest/federation/).

 For long-term storage, you may also want to consider [Thanos](https://thanos.io/) or [Cortex](https://cortexmetrics.io/).